Your Love Language, How You Can Express Affection?

 If you and your significant other are speaking different ‘love languages’ without realizing it, that is when there can be room for miscommunication besides dissatisfaction.

-You may both end up feeling like the other one doesn’t say or do anything to show they truly care and may end up thinking whether they care at all.
+You may both end up feeling like the other one doesn’t say or do anything to show they truly care and may end up thinking about whether they care at all.

 For example, if someone really values kind acts, but their partner’s methods of expressing love are, say, buying gifts, they might feel like they are not having their needs or desires met.
 Similarly, their partner could feel the bunch of flowers they bought was a really nice gesture of showing they care, but was put out by their spouse’s underwhelmed reaction.